karisigurd4/DocumentLab/README.md

 * It reports erroneous states when it moves beyond the boundaries of the page

 #### Patterns
 The query language implementation defines a conecpt of a *pattern*.
+A pattern can be thought of as a set of commands which the interpreter and page traverser must execute.
+A pattern definition is executed left to right.
+A pattern yields a result from its capture token declarations if the interpreter encounters no error in the execution of the whole pattern.
+The interpreter implementation provided in this solution works by iterating through each cell in the page grid, initializing a page traverser and testing whether the whole pattern can be executed without error.

 A pattern consists of a set of predicates, directions for the page traverser to move, and a set of one or more captures.
 A predicate in a pattern can be any text type classified in the TextAnalyzer component, moreover, a predicate can be made more definite by stating what explicit text should be matched within it (**note:** fuzzy matching using Levenshtein distance 2 is implicit by default).

 A pattern in the query language is defined in the following ANTLR4 syntax,
 ```